FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R8

 LaTeX provides a footnote command to add a footnote.
-In case we wish to add another Appendix before the section the footnote has to be edited.
+In case we wish to add another Appendix before the section, the footnote has to be edited.
 To avoid this, LaTeX provides a handy system of labels and referencing.